Feodor0090/njtai/README.md

 ## Setting your own proxy up
 You need an http server.
 Create a script that will take URL from request params, query it via curl or something else and return it's content.

-Example on PHP (url to set in application settngs will be `http://yourserver.com/proxy.php?`) (CURL is requered):
+Example on PHP (url to set in application settngs will be `http://yourserver.com/proxy.php?`) (CURL is required):
 ```
 <?php
 $url = urldecode($_SERVER['QUERY_STRING']);